The Food Pantry

 - Two days a week on Mondays and Thursdays from 9:30 to 11:30 a.m.

-Families are able to choose from fresh produce, groceries and hygiene products.
+Families can choose from fresh produce, groceries, and hygiene products.
 Volunteers also provide information to our recipients about area food resources to assist them in achieving self-sufficiency.

 Our mission statement